ChuanxinZhai/Writing-Repo/README.md

 # Writing_Repo

-This repository records the articles I write.
+This repository records the articles I wrote.

 More content you can find